Illustrations of presynapse and postsynapse and signaling cascades

 UMMC provides an excellent environment to capture the clinical data needed to develop a comprehensive database and biorepository in clinical neuroscience.

-The University of Maryland's Center for Multiple Sclerosis Treatment and Research and the Program in Autoimmune Neurology are coordinating the expansion of patient-derived samples and the translational research using them.
-These collaborations include investigating various neurologic conditions, including neuroinflammatory diseases, neurodegenerative diseases, traumatic brain injury and brain tumors.
+The University of Maryland's Center for Multiple Sclerosis Treatment and Research and the University of Maryland Clinical Center for Autoimmune Neurology (UMCCAN) are coordinating the expansion of patient-derived samples and the translational research using them.
+These collaborations include investigating various neuroinflammatory diseases, including autoimmune encephalitis, paraneoplastic neurologic disorders, immune-checkpoint inhibitor and CAR-T cell associated neurotoxicity, and neurosarcoidosis.

 Emerging evidence supports an important role for immune dysfunction in the pathogenesis of many neurological diseases.
 These resources enable functional analyses of patient-derived samples and the identification of candidate pathways for targeted neurotherapeutics.